Nithinbharathi93/python-dsa-oops/python-oops/static-method/README.md

+# Static method
-Static method - belongs to a class rather that instances best for utility functions that do not need access to class data
+## Belongs to a class rather that instances
+ - Best for utility functions that do not need access to class data